AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website/next-generation-munchkin-tracking-faq.md

 >
 >This change does not affect Web Personalization (Real-Time Personalization).
 It continues to identify anonymous and known web visitors and personalize content in real time to these visitors.

-## Why did Marketo remove the "Is Anonymous" filter from [!DNL Smart Lists]? {#why-did-marketo-remove-the-is-anonymous-filter-from-smart-lists}
+## Why did Marketo remove the "Is Anonymous" filter from Smart Lists? {#why-did-marketo-remove-the-is-anonymous-filter-from-smart-lists}

 We changed how anonymous people interact with Smart Campaigns.
 Before, they flowed through a smart campaign, just like known people.
 The "Is Anonymous" filter was used to specify that only known or only anonymous people flow through the campaign.